A program of the U.S. Chamber of Commerce Foundation

 Our events, no matter the title, have always been open to the entire military community.
 However, the “Transition Summits” title itself deterred many spouses from attending, despite military spouse employment being four times below the national average and 70% of spouses holding positions where their education, experience, and knowledge is not fully applied.

 “We discovered the impact of military spouse under and unemployment on retention and readiness of the force.
-It became evident that in order to sustain an all-volunteer force, we needed to facilitate a seamless shift from military service to meaningful careers in order to recruit the next generation all-volunteer force and ensure military spouses had career opportunities throughout and after their military member’s service to the nation,” said Liz O’Brien, senior director of the Military Spouse Program.
+It became evident that in order to sustain an all-volunteer force, we needed to facilitate a seamless shift from military service to meaningful careers in order to recruit the next generation all-volunteer force and ensure military spouses had career opportunities throughout and after their military member’s service to the nation,” said Elizabeth O’Brien, senior director of the Military Spouse Program at Hiring Our Heroes.

 For the hundreds of employers who come to our hiring events on military installations, the majority are equally committed to veteran and military spouse employment.
 The transition to “Career Summits” helps provide employers with access to the entire military community.

 “All these factors combined led us to change the title from ‘Transition Summit’ to ‘Career Summit’ events designed for both service members and military spouses regardless of their status in or affiliation with the military.
 Our goal at a Career Summit is to educate, inform, inspire and connect.
 If we can successfully demonstrate being a part of the military family leads to being an important contribution to our nation’s economy, we’ve achieved our mission,” said Holder.

 The newly-branded Career Summits will take place at 26 military bases in 2019 which includes six new locations this year; Shaw Air Force Base, Fort Buchanan, Joint Base Anacostia-Bolling, Fort Riley, 29 Palms, and atop the USS Midway.